ISO-TC211/jekyll-theme-isotc211/README.md

    * Pushes gem to rubygems.org
    * Creates new version tag in this repository
    * Pushes changes to GitHub

-#### Testing with build script (TBD)

-May not work at the moment — see #26.
-Please use the other test option.

-To check your theme, run:

-    ./develop/build

-It’ll build Jekyll site and run some checks, like HTML markup validation.

 ## License